binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

-## X. Witness Impeachment
+## Rules 607 611 613 Witness Impeachment

 Witnesses can be impeached for incompetency, bias, prior inconsistent statement and general character for untruthfulness.
 Sometimes, extrinsic evidence can be brought in to impeach. **Rules 607, 611, 613**.

 **Extrinsic evidence** is any evidence other than testimony from the witness already on the stand.

 **Collateral and non-collateral**.
 Extrinsic evidence can be collateral or non-collateral.
 A collateral matter is relevant to the case solely because it impeaches a witness.
 A non-collateral matter proves a fact of consequence other than impeachment.

-Judges use their discretion under rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters (Merritt 229).
+A **Leading question** can be asked in cross examination, but only about information that was provided in direct examination.
+You can also ask leading questions in redirect examination and recross examination but only about information provided in direct examination and cross examination (**Rule 611**).

 ---